|Async, Await and the UI Problem|

 As is well known, UI components aren't threadsafe - hence the rule that only the thread that created a component can access it.
 You can optionally turn this rule off and allow the worker thread to access the UI but this isn't a good idea.
 The correct way to to allow the worker thread to access the UI is to use the Invoke method to ask the UI Thread to run a delegate that does the update using data from provided by the worker thread.

-This may be the correct way but it results in very messy code and given it is such a common requirement we really could do with a simpler way of implementing two or more threads working with the UI.
-The new C# and VB facilities provided by the Visual Studio Async CTP seem to solve the problem neatly and in a way that is simple enough for even a beginner to user.
+This may be the correct way but it results in very messy code and given it is such a common requirement we really could do with a simpler way of implementing two or more threads working with the UI and this is where async and await come into the picture.

 First let's look at the problem that we are trying to solve.
 The Button's click event handler calls a method that does a lot of work: